6 Null Hypothesis Significant Testing

 See the following figure for a depiction, where alpha=\(\alpha\) and 1-beta = \(1-\beta\) = power:

-We can conclude from this definition that if your statistical power is low, you will not likely reject \(H_{0}\) regardless of if there is a population-level effect (i.e., \(H_{0}\ne0\)).
-As will be shown, underpowered studies are doomed from the start.
+We can conclude from this definition that if your statistical power is low, you will not likely reject \(H_{0}\) regardless of if there is a population-level effect (i.e., \(H_{1}\ne0\)).
+As will be demonstrated, underpowered studies are doomed from the start.
 Conversely, if a study is overpowered (i.e., extremely large sample size), you can get a statistically significant result for what might be a infinitesimal or meaningless effect size.

 Before proceeding to the next example, please note that you will often see the symbol ‘rho’, which is represented by the Greek symbol \(\rho\) (it’s a blend of r and o).
 This is the population parameter of a correlation.
 This is the not the same as a p-value, which is represented by the letter \(p\).
 It may get confusing it you mix up these symbols, so be sure you know the difference between the two.

-Consider a researcher who is interested in the association substance use (SU) and suicidal behaviors (SB) in Canadian high school students.
-Let’s assume that the true association between SU and SB is \(\rho = .3\); we do not know that this is the true value.
+Let’s assume that the true correlation between SU and SB is \(\rho = .3\); the researchers do not know that this is the true value.
 The population data might look like this:

 approximate correlation power calculation (arctangh transformation)